ludens-reklamebyra/react-crisscross/CONTRIBUTING.md

 ### Reporting Bugs

 Follow these guidelines to make it easier for maintainers and the community to understand your report, reproduce the behavior, and find related reports.
+Use the [bug report template](https://github.com/ludens-reklamebyra/react-crisscross/issues/new?template=bug_report.md)

 Explain the problem and be as detailed as possible.
 You should include the following: